 In April 2010, we carried out a survey and asked the public what they worried about when they were buying glasses online.
 Just over half of the people we asked said that they were worried about not having an optician ‘fit’ their glasses.
 Although some styles are better suited to smaller faces and others to larger faces, most people should need little or no adjustment for a frame to feel comfortable.
 If you find it difficult to get frames to fit you, it’s best to try them on first.
-Whether you try them on at home with our free Home Trial or virtually with out virtual try-on Ditto, this will help you make sure that your glasses fit perfectly.
+At Glasses Direct, you can try them on at home with our free Home Trial to help make sure that your glasses fit perfectly.

 Most glasses frames are made in just a few places around the world, mainly in China and Italy.
 Whether you buy your glasses on the high street or online, the frames were probably shipped from the same handful of factories.
 The most expensive frames are usually designer labels or unique designs.
 The quality of materials, the hinges and finishes vary widely, but this is usually a small part of the overall cost of the glasses.
 This means that you can buy high-quality frames at fairly low prices if they are not a designer label or brand.